 But the more important reason is for protection.
 What I look like naked is probably no secret to any adult human.
-You would think that to march around in public without clothes on would be no big deal.
+You would think that marching around in public without clothes on would be no big deal.
 Yet I would be ashamed to do it.
 And those I encounter would mostly either laugh at me or avert their faces to avoid looking at me.
 And for a woman to do it would be even worse.
 She would risk physical and sexual assault.

 You might argue that this is simply a social taboo brought on by our repressive religious culture.
 Yet nearly every culture, with the exception of a few isolated tribal communities, has this prohibition against public nakedness.
 And, given this story in Genesis 3, we can understand the shame of nakedness to be a consequence of the fall.
 And a very real reminder that we are not currently what God created us to be.

 When Adam, and then Eve, were confronted by God with their disobedience, they did what we commonly do today.
 They attempted to blame someone else.
 Adam blamed God and the woman he had given to Adam.
 And Eve blamed the serpent.
 There is no record of the serpent trying to blame anyone.
 But I could easily see him blaming God for creating such easily manipulated creatures.

 I suspect the consequences of their disobedience would have been the same if they had owned up to what they did.
 But their natural inclination, after the fall, was to try and avoid responsibility.
 The story does not tell us, but I believe that this failure to accept responsibility was just as much a result of the fall as was their shame over their nakedness.